-- To maintain a positive, safe learning environment for all students while providing support for those students who violate the code of conduct. - To provide support and intervention structures for students who demonstrate behaviors in conflict with Pequannock Valley School's Pillars of Character:
+- To maintain a positive, safe learning environment for all students while providing support for those students who violate the code of conduct. - To provide support and intervention structures for students who demonstrate behaviors in conflict with Pequannock Valley School's Pillars of Character: Respect Caring Responsibility Trustworthiness Citizenship Fairness To utilize support and intervention structures designed to used with students and teachers in - To utilize support and intervention structures designed to work with students and teachers in fostering a caring school community where collaboration, mutual respect, and empathy are emphasized and modeled.

-Respect

-Caring

-Responsibility

-Trustworthiness

-Citizenship

-Fairness

-• To utilize support and intervention structures designed to work with students and teachers in fostering a caring school community where collaboration, mutual respect, and empathy are emphasized and modeled.